Ghusn-Mhsen/Blockchain_Network/README.md

 To get started with this project, you will need to do the following:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `npm install`.
-3. Run the application by running `node index.js`.

 ## Usage